sr320/course-497-2018/computer-setup.md

 title: Computer Setup
 ---

-***Students will need their laptops set up with SQL by the start of classes, R by week 3, and Git by week 8.***
+***Students will need their laptops set up with Microsoft Excel by the start of classes, Bash by week 2, and R by week 3, and Jupyter notebook by week 5.***

 ### SQL